đș - Click here for our Example Content Library

 COMING SOON!

 As Stacy Garrity continuously called Pennsylvania "mediocre," Garrity demonstrated she would not fight for Pennsylvanians.
-Garrity supported federal legislation that stripped health care from thousands of Pennsylvanians, set up future cuts to Medicare, cut SNAP benefits, and rescinded tax credits meant to support clean energy jobs and projects in Pennsylvania.
+Garrity supported Trump's "One Big Beautiful Bill," which stripped health care from thousands of Pennsylvanians, set up future cuts to Medicare, cut SNAP benefits, and rescinded tax credits that experts warned would increase energy costs for Pennsylvanians.
 She supported Trumpâs disastrous tariffs that harmed small businesses and increased prices for Pennsylvanians.
 Garrity praised Trumpâs DOGE while Social Security lines grew, funding cuts threatened universities, farmers, and food banks, and Pennsylvania workers were laid off.
 Garrity posed a threat to Pennsylvaniansâ reproductive freedoms with her anti-abortion extremism.
-Garrity denied the 2020 election results, opposed Pennsylvaniaâs mail-in voting system, and would allow Trump to overreach his authority and send the National Guard against Pennsylvanians.
-Stacy Garrity would leave Pennsylvania vulnerable to Trumpâs attacks.
+Garrity denied the 2020 election results, opposed Pennsylvaniaâs mail-in voting system, and would allow Trump to overreach his authority and send federal forces against Pennsylvanians.
+Stacy Garrity, who was "honored" to receive Trump's endorsement, would leave Pennsylvania vulnerable to Trumpâs attacks.

-- In 2025, Garrity supported a bill that is estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who rely on Medicaid.
+- In 2025, Garrity supported Trump's "One Big Beautiful Bill," which is estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who rely on Medicaid.
 While Garrity praised the bill as a âhistoric plan,â more than 451,000 Pennsylvanians could lose their health insurance as a result of the bill.
 More than 496,000 Pennsylvanians were enrolled in Affordable Care Act Marketplace health insurance plans.

 - Garrity suggested Pennsylvaniaâs government should replicate the Medicaid restrictions imposed under Trumpâs tax bill, even though Medicaid expansion enabled coverage for more Pennsylvanians.
 More than 300,000 Medicaid recipients in Pennsylvania were expected to lose their coverage due to Trumpâs tax bill.